Last Updated on

 Look no further than this recipe, y’all.

-It’s a Southern breakfast staple, and it is absolutely delicious, decadent and kind of ridiculous.
-And if you’re going to make this dish?
-Don’t try to cut calories and use low fat sausage.
+Biscuits and Gravy are a Southern breakfast staple and are absolutely delicious, decadent and kind of ridiculous.
+And if you’re going to make this dish, please don’t try to cut calories and use low fat sausage.

 Why, you ask?